-Classic-rock songwriter Douglas Foxworthy has 6 gold albums, 2 gold singles, and more than 38 record releases in over 32 countries to his credit, with sales of over 20 million records to date.
+Classic-rock songwriter Douglas Foxworthy graduated with a BA from SDSU specializing in Telecommunications.
+He has 6 gold albums, 2 gold singles, and more than 38 record releases in over 32 countries to his credit, with sales of over 20 million records to date.
 He co-wrote “His Other Woman,” the B-side of “This Girl Is a Woman Now,” which was a top-ten hit in 1969 by locals Gary Puckett and the Union Gap.

 “My first check was for $60,000,” says Foxworthy.
 “The royalties are the same for the A-side [songwriters] as with the [writers of] B-side [songs on 45-rpm vinyl].
 Of course, they don’t have B-sides anymore.”

 Foxworthy says that he has since written major-label material for other bands, royalties from which have netted him over a half-million dollars.
 The revenue helped him launch his Kearny Mesa-based Foxworthy Records.
 After seven years, his label notched its first national chart hit in 2007 — a dance remix of “In the Mix” by local singer Mandy Gasparich, aka Miz Mandy.

 The song hit #37 with a bullet on Billboard’s dance club play chart in mid-2007.
 “We hired record promoter Brad Lebeau, who first broke Madonna in dance clubs in 1983,” says Foxworthy.
 He details the strategy to make Miz Mandy a household name.

 “Dance club hits typically don’t make any money.
 Our game plan is to break it on the dance charts, then get her on Latin pop, which is the next-easiest chart to break through.
 Then we want to break her on straight-ahead pop.”
 Foxworthy says this plan will enable him to work around the fact that he doesn’t have the promo cash it usually takes to break a new artist.